fpdavis/MarquesasServer/README.md

 Todo (in order of importance):

+   * Add platform support
+   * Add support for /Game/ID to pull back game information for games not selected but in XML files.
+     ID could be the games ID, Title, or possibly some other identifier
    * Add support for SuperSockets
    * Need to continue to refine default index page and add documentation to it
-   * Problems with Chrome and the Manual, both /Manual and /Binary/Manual
-   * Add support for /Game/ID to pull back game information for games not selected but in XML files.
-     ID could be the games ID, Title, or possibly some other identifier
    * Memory/CPU profile

 Changes (oldest to newest):